bohlender/blog/content/blog/playing-hard-mastermind-games-with-a-sat-based-ai/index.md

 | 3 | $\textcolor{#f4bf75}&#9679;\textcolor{#a6e22e}{&#9679;}\textcolor{#272822}{&#9679;}\textcolor{#f92672}{&#9679;}$ | $(2, 1)$ |
 | 4 | $\textcolor{#a6e22e}&#9679;\textcolor{#272822}{&#9679;&#9679;}\textcolor{#f92672}{&#9679;}$ | $(4, 0)$ |

-This is in fact the log of an actual game played by the SAT-based AI that we will end up with at the end of the post.
+This is in fact the log of an actual game played by the SAT-based AI that we will end up with in the end of the post.

 The corresponding game loop amounts to few lines of code.
 It requires a potential player or AI to be able to give a first guess at the beginning of the game (`initial_guess()`), and incorporate feedback for subsequent guesses (`make_guess(feedback)`):